 Communication is an essential part of project management.
-QuickPlan supports to export the project to PDF and Image files, which can be used directly in reports or as raw material for reporting.
+QuickPlan supports exporting the project to PDF and image files that can be used directly in reports or as raw material for reporting.

-PDF - exporting to PDF file with options to customize the content, layout, page size, and color style, generally used for sharing and printing.
+PDF - Export to a PDF file with options to customize content, layout, page size, and color style, generally used for sharing and printing.

-Image file in JPEG and PNG formats – a simple way to clone the user interface display to images.
+Image file in JPEG and PNG formats - an easy way to clone the user interface display into images.

-CSV file - transfer task data to other systems or using it as an Excel file.
+CSV file - for transferring project data to other systems or for use as an Excel file.

-MS Project file - in XML format to integrate with MS Project (on Windows PC).
+MS Project file - in XML format for integration with MS Project (on Windows PC).

-WBS file - to be opened using the Mobilinked WBS app (now WBS is only available for iPad).
+WBS file - to open with the SwiftApp WBS app (currently WBS is only available for iPad).

-OPML file - to be opened in Mindmap app and other Outline apps.
+OPML file - to open in the Mindmap app and other outline apps.

-Different users have different needs for printing the project.
-QuickPlan provides pretty good customization options for PDF exporting (to replace directly calling macOS printing).
+Different users have different requirements for printing the project.
+QuickPlan offers pretty good customization options for PDF export (as a replacement for calling macOS print directly).

-QuickPlan provides pretty helpful customization options for PDF exporting (to replace directly calling macOS printing)
+QuickPlan offers quite helpful customization options for PDF export (as a substitute for calling macOS print directly).

-Customize the layout - such as the options to include the outline list or Gantt chart, and the option to select task columns.
+Customize the layout - for example, the option to include the outline list or Gantt chart and select task columns.

-Customize the content - to specify if you need to include the hidden tasks in groups or child projects.
+Customize the content - to specify whether you want to include the hidden tasks in groups or sub-projects.

-And options to control the header of all the task fields.
+And options to control the header of all task fields.

-Printing is a challenge to the users when the NATURE of the project size is large as the project duration is long, or there are many tasks.
-There is no way for the app (yet for a human sometimes) to export the project content CLEARLY on the PDF page with limited size.
-And the situation may be even complicated as the DPI of the printers is different, sometimes, zoom may cause a bad result.
+Printing is a challenge for users when the NATURE of the project size is large because the project duration is long or there are many tasks.
+There is no way for the app (and sometimes not for a human) to export the project content CLEARLY to the PDF page with limited size.
+And the situation can be even more complicated because the DPI of printers is different.
+Sometimes zooming can cause a bad result.